matthewvero/yelp-camp-react/README.md

 My favourite parts of this project are the campsite-creator component and the review-creator component.
 I found building these and getting them functioning and responsive to be a fun challenge and the end results are sleek and easy to use.

-I found this project to be really enjoyable and will definitely add more functionality in the future.
-Some functions I plan to add would be additional social features, like friends lists, user to user messaging, a feed with statuses etc.

-If I were to spend more time on this project I would add friends, messaging and notifcations.
+If I were to spend more time on this project (I plan to once I have filled out my portfolio further) I would add friends, messaging and notifcations.
 I would also handle the average rating calculations on the back end using firebase functions.